-Canon 20D versus Sony A7
+Canon 20D vs Sony A7

-The Canon EOS 20D and the Sony Alpha A7 are two enthusiast cameras that were announced, respectively, in August 2004 and October 2013.
+The Canon EOS 20D and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and October 2013.
 The 20D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (20D) and a full frame (A7) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 24 MP.